zer0cache/matic-docs/docs/avail/how-tos/avail-quick-start.md

 > You should get balance as `0` if the account is newly created and you have not used the facuet.
 > You should also see the confirmation of the transaction.

-:::tip Using Avail-JS Apps
+:::tip Using Avail Apps

-For convienence, can add the account you generated with `@polkadot/api` on the Apps UI to perform account actions.
+For convenience, you can add the account you generated with `@polkadot/api` on the Apps UI to perform account actions.

 :::

 ## Submit a New Transaction

 You can use the following script to sign and submit transactions.
-Replace `value` and `APP_ID` with the ones you want to submit.
+Replace `value` and `APP_ID` with those you want to submit.

 Also, replace the mnemonic string with your own.
-The following script is to create an Application key:
+The following script is to create an application key:

 ```typescript
 const { ApiPromise, WsProvider, Keyring } = require('@polkadot/api');